-6.2.1 Detecting whether a target word pair is contrasting.
+6.2.1 Detecting Whether a Target Word Pair is Contrasting.
 We use the contrast hypothesis to determine whether two words are contrasting.
-The hypothesis is repeated below:
+The hypothesis is repeated here:

 Contrast Hypothesis: If a pair of words, A and B, are contrasting, then there is a pair of opposites, C and D, such that A and C are strongly related and B and D are strongly related.